 6. Understand and analyse the limitations of individual models.

-The module will be summatively assessed by means of two interactive problem based workshops (2 x 25%).
+The module will be summatively assessed by means of two interactive problem-based workshops (2 x 25%).
 Workshop 1 is comprised of a coursework assignment and test and will assess the classical mechanics, waves and vibrations, electrostatics and electromagnetism topics.
 In workshop 2 students will use interactive online simulations to complete a problem-based worksheet.
 A 1-hour unseen written exam (50%) will assess the optics, quantum mechanics and atomic spectroscopy topics.
 The students must pass with an overall mark of 40%.